JasonvanBrackel/techbash2025/intro-to-kuberentes-developers/exercises/02-draft-deploy-to-local-k8s/README.md

 ## Next Steps

 Congratulations!
 You've successfully containerized and deployed the Weather API to Kubernetes.
 Here's what you can explore next:

-### Continue Learning Kubernetes
-- **Exercise 03** (if available): Advanced Kubernetes concepts
-- Learn about Ingress for HTTP routing
-- Explore Persistent Volumes for stateful applications
-- Study Namespaces for multi-tenant clusters
-- Understand RBAC for security and access control

-### Production Considerations
-- Set up CI/CD pipelines with GitHub Actions or Azure DevOps
-- Deploy to cloud Kubernetes services (AKS, EKS, GKE)
-- Implement monitoring with Prometheus and Grafana
-- Add logging with ELK or Loki stack
-- Configure auto-scaling with HPA (Horizontal Pod Autoscaler)
-- Implement network policies for security

-### Advanced Draft Usage
-- Customize Draft templates for your organization
-- Create custom Draft packs for different application types
-- Integrate Draft into your CI/CD pipeline

 ## Additional Resources